 b.
 Freedom of Peaceful Assembly and Association

-The constitution and law provide for freedom of association, and the government generally respected this right.
-Political parties and labor unions could organize without government permission.
+The constitution and law provide for freedom of peaceful assembly, and the government generally respected this right.

 c.
 Freedom of Religion

 See the Department of State’s International Religious Freedom Report at www.state.gov/religiousfreedomreport/.